Rohit2099/task-management/design.md

         -   CancelButton
         -   AddButton

-Structure of Task:
+Structure of Task object that will be stored:

+1. UUID
-1. Title
+2. Title
-2. Description
+3. Description
-3. Completion status
+4. Completion status
+5. Created at

 ## Scope for optimization